Aillhanm/learngit/readme.txt

 I see her today sicently with none words, but I really want to say something

 creating a new branch is quick.

+I am learning how deal with bugs by creating a new branch